This control panel describes what kinds of cookies are present on this website and allows you to enable or disable different types of cookies.

 These cookies help social media sites understand your likes and dislikes so they can show you more relevant content.
 They also make it easier to share contents from other websites such as ours to your social media profiles.

 Alachua County is home to a network of farmers who are deeply rooted in the community.
-These farmers provide fresh, locally grown food for residents and visitors alike.
 Their commitment to sustainable practices and the preservation of local food heritage is the backbone of a unique culinary landscape.

 With farms opening their doors to the public for educational experiences, chef-curated menus at farm-to-table dinners, and a selection of farmers markets nearly every day of the week, you can taste the incredible diversity of food grown right here while celebrating the rich agricultural history of the region.